wpmetabox/docsv2/docs/tutorials/create-reading-time-to-wordpress-mb-views.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

 Providing a number of reading time will help the visitor know in advance how much time it takes to finish reading the post.
-It might be a key feature to improve the user experience.
 Let’s find out how to have this reading time number in each article on your WordPress blog.
 We’ll use the **MB Views** from **Meta Box**.

 This is an example for a number of reading time that we will create in this practice.